 Choose your weapon

 What about if you wanted to fly?
 Well humans are pretty bad at that and we need to build gigantic metal structures to be able to do it!
 Spiders are so much better than us at engineering, and once again they turn to their spinnerets to make another delicate, super long chain of silk that they cast off into the sky.
-This thread is so light that it can be pulled around in the air, but is strong enough to pull the spider with it!
+This protein-packed spider silk thread is so light that it can be pulled around in the air, but is strong enough to pull the spider with it!
 It’s like they have made their own kite out of this silk.
 That’s why it’s often called Spider Kiting!
 However, tying silk around a spider and expecting it to work as a kite is unlikely (and we highly advise against trying).

 Aren’t you glad spiders can’t fly?
 Oh wait…